-The strength of the network resides in our enduring structure and the commitment of our researchers.
+The strength of the network resides in our enduring structure and in our commitment of our researchers.

 Strengthening human resources is one of the network's priorities.
-This means attracting young scientists who wish to conduct research in the heart of endemic areas, as well as those wishing to share the knowledge they gained through international experience, back in their home country.
+This means attracting young scientists who wish to conduct research in endemic areas, as well as those wishing to share the knowledge they gained through international experience with those back in their home country.

-In this report we recognise the men and women who make up the international network.
-The portraits of our researchers illustrate the wide range of environments in which research is developing, all with a common goal.
-It shows how the human adventure extends beyond the individual and is the very essence of the international network.
+In this report we pay tribute to the men and women who make up the international network.
+The portraits of these researchers illustrate the wide range of environments in which research is developing, all with a common goal.
+It shows how human endeavor extends beyond the individual to the community and is the very essence of the international network.